 This beloved Paris tradition dates all the way back to 1880.
-In its first 38 years, the parade’s route varied wildly, but since 1918, the procession has more or less consistently marched down the Champs-Elysées, the most famous avenue in France.
+In its first 38 years, the parade’s route varied wildly, but since 1918, the procession has more or less consistently marched down the Champs-Elysées, the most famous avenue in Paris.
 Those who watch the event in person are always in for a real spectacle—2015’s parade boasted some 31 helicopters, 55 planes, 208 military vehicles, and 3501 soldiers.
 It’s also fairly common to see troops from other nations marching alongside their French counterparts.
 Two years ago, for example, 150 Mexican soldiers came to Paris and participated.

 On the night of July 13 or 14, people throughout France live it up at their local fire departments.
 Most stations will throw large dance parties that are open to the entire neighborhood (kids are sometimes welcome).
 Please note, however, that some fire departments charge an admission fee.
 Should you find one that doesn’t, be sure to leave a donation behind instead.
 It’s just common courtesy.

-If you’re in Paris on Bastille Day and don’t mind large crowds, go say “bonjour” to the Mona Lisa.
+If you’re in Paris on Bastille Day and don’t mind large crowds, go say bonjour to the Mona Lisa.
 Her measurements might surprise you: The world’s most famous painting is only 30 inches tall by 21 inches wide.

 Can’t get to France on Bastille Day?
 Not a problem.
 People all over the world honor and embrace the holiday.
 In eastern India, the scenic Puducherry district was under French rule as recently as 1954.
 Every July 14, fireworks go off in celebration and a local band usually plays both the French and Indian national anthems.
 Thousands of miles away, Franschhoek, South Africa, throws an annual, two-day Bastille celebration—complete with a parade and all the gourmet French cuisine you could ask for.

 Then there’s the United States, where dozens of cities organize huge festivals on this most French of holidays.
 New Orleans hosts a doggie costume contest in which pet owners are encouraged to dress up their pooches in handsome French garb.
-(Canine berets are pretty common.)
 Or maybe you’d like to visit Philadelphia, where, at the Eastern State Penitentiary museum and historic site, Philly citizens re-enact the storming of the Bastille while guards keep the rebels at bay by hurling Tastykakes at them.
-Bon appétit!

 NASA won’t be forgetting July 14, 2000 anytime soon.
 On that particular day, one of the largest solar storms in recent memory caught scientists off guard.
-An explosion caused by twisted magnetic fields sent a flurry of particles racing toward our home planet.
+An explosion caused by twisted magnetic fields sent a flurry of particles racing toward Earth.
 These created some gorgeous aurora light shows that were visible as far south as El Paso, Texas.
 Unfortunately, the particles also caused a few radio blackouts and short-circuited some satellites.
 Astronomers now refer to this incident as “The Bastille Day Event.”

-Yearning for glory, the Marquis de Lafayette, 19, arrived in the new world to join America’s revolutionary cause in 1777.
-Right off the bat, he made a powerful friend: George Washington instantly took a liking to the Frenchman and within a month, Lafayette had effectively become the General’s adopted son.
-Their familial affection was mutual; when the younger man had a son of his own in 1779, he named him Georges Washington de Lafayette.
+The Marquis de Lafayette, 19, arrived in the new world to join America’s revolutionary cause in 1777.
+Right off the bat, he made a powerful friend: George Washington instantly took a liking to the Frenchman and within a month, Lafayette had effectively become the general’s adopted son.
+Their affection was mutual; when the younger man had a son of his own in 1779, he named him Georges Washington de Lafayette.

-The day after the storming of the Bastille, the Marquis de Lafayette became the Commander of the Paris National Guard.
+The day after the storming of the Bastille, the Marquis de Lafayette became the commander of the Paris National Guard.
 In the aftermath of the Bastille siege, he was given the key to the building.
-As a thank you—and to symbolize the new revolution—Lafayette sent it to Washington’s Mount Vernon home, where the relic still resides today.
+As a thank-you—and to symbolize the new revolution—Lafayette sent it to Washington’s Mount Vernon home, where the relic still resides today

 This story originally ran in 2016.